-A large part of what sets SMOA apart is through the one-of-a-kind research division, which produces original, scholarly research based on data collected by SMATONS around the world.
+A large part of what sets SMOA apart is a one-of-a-kind research division, which produces original, scholarly research based on data collected by SMOA members around the world.

 Major responsibilities of SMOA Researchers include, but are not limited to: